viam-soleng/grafana-tabulardata/README.md

 We will continue to make improvements over time therfore please don't hesitate to reach out or submit pull requests with enhancements.

 > [!NOTE]
-> The plugin is tested with Grafana version 10.x.x & 11.0.0!
+> The plugin was tested with Grafana version 10.x.x & 11.0.0!

 ## Deploy Your Own Grafana Environment